How to Create a Winning Growth Strategy [With Example]

 8. Develop a plan

-The next step is to create a thorough growth plan.
+The next step is to create a thorough growth strategy.
 Ensure your plan features a comprehensive list of action items that your team must tackle, specifying who is accountable for each task and the deadlines for their completion.
-It’s essential to compile a list of resources that will be necessary for achieving your goals for growth.

 9. Consider investing in additional workers